AlexandreDecan/sismic/docs/format.rst

 :py:class:`~pyss.model.TransitionStateMixin`, and :py:class:`~pyss.model.CompositeStateMixin`, it defines:

 .. automodule:: pyss.model
-    :members: Event, Transition, BasicState, CompoundState, OrthogonalState, HistoryState, FinalState
+    :members: Event, Transition, BasicState, CompoundState, OrthogonalState, HistoryState, FinalState, StateChart
     :member-order: bysource

-Statecharts
-***********

-The :py:class:`~pyss.model.StateChart` class is probably more interesting in the sense that your are more subject to deal with instances of this class.

-.. autoclass:: pyss.model.StateChart
-    :members:

-Consider the source of :py:mod:`pyss.io` as an how-to to construct a statechart using :py:mod:`pyss.model`.
+Consider the source of :py:mod:`pyss.io` as an example of how to construct a statechart using :py:mod:`pyss.model`.